Hardware startup challenge · Physical AI · Submissions open

 Finalists announced

 We notify selected teams.
-Finalists get 1–2 weeks to prep a full deck.
+Finalists get a couple of days to prep a full deck.

 June 6

-Live finals in Palo Alto.
+Live finals in Stanford campus.
 Pitch the judges.
 Win the prizes.

 What to show.